 Archiving as Structural Clarity

 Selection is not administration.
 It is distance and discernment.
-Which works continue to speak?
+What does the work tell?
 Which belong together?
 Which mark a shift in my visual language?